tom-doerr/prismix/notes.md

 - The `tests/test_code_indexer.py` test failed due to a missing fixture.
 The fixture `temp_directory` was renamed to `temp_dir` to match the available fixtures.

 ### Pydantic Deprecation
-- The code is using deprecated features from Pydantic.
-The code has been updated to use the new `ConfigDict` approach to avoid future issues.
+- The code has been updated to use the new `ConfigDict` approach to avoid future issues.

 ### litellm Deprecation
-- The `litellm` library is using deprecated `open_text` API.
-The code has been migrated to the new `files()` API to avoid future deprecation warnings.
+- The code has been migrated to the new `files()` API in `litellm` to avoid future deprecation warnings.
 ## Notes for LLMs

 ### Pylint Output